Minnesota Vikings vs. Chicago Bears NFL Week 15 Odds, Plays and Insights for December 20, 2021

 Over/under insights

-- Minnesota and its opponents have gone over the current 44-point total in 10 of 13 games this season.
+- Minnesota and its opponents have combined to score more than 44 points in 10 of 13 games this season.

+- Chicago has combined with its opponents to score more than 44 points in five of 13 games this season.

-- Monday's total is 0.3 points lower than the two team's combined 44.3 points per game average.
+- Monday's over/under is 0.3 points lower than the two team's combined 44.3 points per game average.

-- The 51.1 points per game these two squads have allowed to opponents this season are 7.1 more than the 44 over/under in this contest.
+- These two squads surrender a combined 51.1 points per game, 7.1 more than this contest's over/under.

-- Vikings games this season feature an average total of 49.3 points, a number 5.3 points higher than Monday's over/under.
+- The Vikings and their opponents have scored an average of 49.3 points per game in 2021, 5.3 more than Monday's total.

 - In 2021, games involving the Bears have averaged a total of 43.3 points, 0.7 fewer than this game's set over/under.